 Setting up a new shop

-The website on the neto.com.au domain was built on Neto’s own SaaS platform, which—although applicable for ecommerce—lacked the capability required to be the content management system that we needed.
+The website on the neto.com.au domain was built using Neto’s own SaaS platform, which—although decent for ecommerce—lacked the capability required to be the content management system that we needed.
 I took this opportunity to completely rebuild the site with a dedicated CMS and modern web standards.
 This would help achieve our migration goals, which were:

 - Market to customers outside of Australia